-Professional and trade associations have served as the epicenter for U.S. workers to learn, connect and lead their fields for many years.
-Indeed, associations continue to provide these essential career development opportunities, but they face increasing pressure from for-profit companies encroaching on their core competencies.
+Professional and trade associations are the epicenter for professionals and organizations in the U.S. to learn, connect and show leadership.
+Associations continue to provide these essential career development opportunities, but face increasing pressure from for-profit companies encroaching on their core competencies.
 Enabled by technology platforms, these companies see an opportunity to provide specialized professional development, certification, conferences and events, and advocacy services that rival those of traditional associations.
 As examples, MarketingProfs.com, serving marketers, and OfficeNinjas.com, catering to administrative professionals, use digital tools and online communities to provide professional development to professionals in their fields that is in direct competition with more traditional membership association services.
 Change.org, a for-profit company that describes itself as “a mission driven social enterprise,” provides an online platform that enables individuals to engage in their own advocacy efforts by launching petitions through a robust platform and online community.
-Online technologies have given these disruptive organizations easy access to workers seeking these services and the means to create new service delivery methods that appeal to professionals’ changing communications preferences.
+Online technologies have given these disruptive organizations easy access to professionals and organizations seeking these services and offered the means to create new service delivery methods that appeal to changing communications preferences.
 For-profit competitors also succeed by offering á la carte options that associations are hesitant to provide without membership dues.

 The Competitive Threat of For-Profit Companies

-There are many examples of for-profit online professional communities that provide networking, along with other professional development services, that are in direct competition with traditional membership associations.
-MarketingProfs.com, which provides “real-world education for modern marketing,” has articles, training courses, discussion forums, tools and strategies for professional marketers.
+There are many examples of for-profit online professional communities that provide networking, along with learning and development services, that are in direct competition with traditional membership associations.
+MarketingProfs.com, which provides “real-world education that is practical, hands-on, and approachable, designed to meet the most in-demand skills” has articles, training courses, webinars, podcasts, tools and strategies for professional marketers.
 OfficeNinjas.com is a hip online community of administrative professionals offering both online and offline networking, learning and events.
 For-profit organizations like these may offer membership for free, making it risk-free to join, and then charge for professional development offerings, such as attending events, webinars, and certification, allowing members to pay as they go.

 Written by: Gina Woodall, President